andySigler/NodeJS_Yun_Example/README.md

 	opkg update
 	opkg install node-ws
 	opkg install node-serialport

+Upen and edit 'app.js' to change the 'myPortName' variable to be "/dev/ttyATH0";

 When running, place only app.js and index.html on the Yun.
 All other files are not needed, since node-modules are installed globally on the Yun.